cathaloruaidh/genomeBuildConversion/README.md

 . ${SCRIPT_DIR}/loop_${TOOL}.WGS.VCF.sh ${SOURCE}/${SAMPLE}.${SOURCE}.annotate.bi_SNV.${CATEGORY}.vcf 1 2 ${SOURCE} ${SOURCE}/${CATEGORY}/${SAMPLE}/VCF
 ```

-Check that there are no entries in the files of unstable regions for the second iteration.
+Check that there are no entries in the files of CUPs for the second iteration.
 All commands should return zeroes for the files.
 ```
 for FILE in $( find ${SOURCE}/${CATEGORY}/${SAMPLE}/VCF -iname "*${SOURCE}_2.reject.extract.bed" ) ; do wc -l ${FILE} ; done